GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models: Background: Reasoning Language Models

-Logical reasoning is a critical trait of intelligent systems.
-Recent advancements in Large Language Models (LLMs) have demonstrated significant potential across various domains, yet their reasoning abilities remain uncertain and inconsistent.
-Many works have investigated whether LLMs are truly capable of reasoning by examining how these models solve tasks requiring logical reasoning.
+Logical reasoning is a critical trait of intelligent systems, and building intelligent systems capable of such reasoning has long been an important goal in artificial intelligence~\citep{newell1956logic,marcus2003algebraic,brachman2004knowledge,legg2007universal,pearl2014probabilistic,chollet2019measure}.
+Recent advancements in Large Language Models (LLMs) have demonstrated significant potential across various domains; however, their reasoning abilities remain uncertain and inconsistent.
+Many works have investigated whether LLMs are truly capable of reasoning by examining how these models solve tasks that require logical reasoning.

+We define \emph{logical reasoning} as the \emph{process} by which an agent (a human or a machine) employs logical steps to achieve a \emph{``novel''} goal.
+The emphasis on ``novelty'' is crucial because it helps distinguish genuine reasoning from mere memorization of solutions or responses, or mimicking the logical steps previously encountered~\citep{Gignac2024DefiningIB}.
+This distinction aligns with ideas akin to the Chinese Room Argument~\citep{sep-chinese-room}, underscoring the difference between true comprehension and pattern-matching.
+Furthermore, this definition connects to several established definitions in AI literature.
+For instance, the ``length-generalization'' refers to the ability to apply known logical steps on larger inputs.
+Moreover, in order to successfully apply such logical steps, an agent often requires other skills such ``decomposing'' a problem into smaller sub-problems, and ``composing'' logical steps from these sub-problems in order to solve another problem.